epam/ai-dial-core/README.md

 ### Google Cloud Storage

-There are two types of credentials providers supported:
+There are two types of credential providers supported:
  - User credentials.
 You can create a service account and authenticate using its private key obtained from Developer console
  - Temporary credentials.
 Application default credentials (ADC)